Le potentiel et les inconnues des démarches visant à transformer les rapports entre les sexes

 Gender transformative approaches: A way forward

-In response to the above critiques, a growing number of research-for-development institutes and development agencies have developed and applied a range of gender transformative approaches over the past decade.
-Following the lead set by the reproductive health sector, CGIAR and partner teams have taken up this challenge by conceptualizing and innovating with gender transformative approaches in and for food systems, including land-based and aquatic food systems and natural resource governance.
+In response to the above critiques, a growing number of research-for-development institutes and development agencies have developed and applied a range of over the past decade.
+Following the lead set by the reproductive health sector, CGIAR and partner teams by conceptualizing and innovating with gender transformative approaches in and for food systems, including land-based and and natural resource governance.

 Based on these emerging experiences and gender transformative cases from the literature, we have arrived at the following insights about gender transformative approaches as a potential way forward.

 In terms of outcomes, the transformative approaches used in the cases we reviewed catalyzed at least three types of significant—and interconnected—gender outcomes: reductions in underlying barriers (such as gendered attitudes to partner violence); improvements in women’s empowerment (such as in decision-making and division of labor); and contributions to other outcomes (such as production practices, nutrition and health).